dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 2/README.md

 * Second difference is <b>a new/additional container called "NSX-OVS" which is packaged within the well known "NSX Node Agent" Pod.</b> "NSX-OVS" contaiiner keeps the OVS daemon running on the container host.
 Which means the OVS daemon is run in the container' s IPC namespace.
 When someone logins to the container host itself he/she will not be able to perform OVS commands on the host itself.

+Diagram highlighting the recent changes mentioned above wth NCP 2.5 is shown below.

+![](2019-12-16_15-17-52.jpg)

 * Third difference is the manifest for all the NSX-T related components are now packaged in a single YAML file.
 Those are, NSX Container Plugin (NCP) as a deployment, plus all the config parameters with it (NCP.ini as configmap ), the NSX infrastructure' s own namespace "nsx-system" , the role based access control architecture that is applied to that namespace, NSX NCP Bootstrap daemonset and NSX Node Agent as daemonset.

-Diagram highlighting the recent changes is shown below.

-![](2019-12-16_15-17-52.jpg)

 * Fourth difference is the NSX-T Policy API is supported with K8S.
 As mentioned Policy API corresponds to Simplified UI in the NSX-T GUI.
 This also is presented as an option in the NCP.ini.